learn-co-curriculum/wsl-setup/README.md

 # Setting up Windows Subsystem for Linux for Development

-*It is no longer necessary to enable developer mode for Windows Subsystem Linux to work* *You must be running Windows 10 to perform this procedure*
+*It is no longer necessary to enable developer mode for Windows Subsystem Linux to work.*

+*You must be running Windows 10 to perform this procedure*

 ## Getting Windows Ready